Need to know

 Residential Tenancies Act

-In addition to these laws, there are laws that deal with specific issues regarding rental properties such as minimum health standards and building safety, Generally, laws are similar in that if a law is broken, the person / corporation that breaks the law can be penalized through fines or other means.
+In addition to these laws, there are laws that deal with specific issues in rental housing.
+Generally, laws are similar in that if a law is broken, the person or corporation that breaks the law can face a penalty through fines or other means.

 Alberta Human Rights Act

-The Alberta Human Rights Act protects tenants from discrimination and ensures they are offered an equal opportunity to find a place to live.
-Landlords cannot discriminate against tenants on the basis of age, race, colour, ancestry, place of origin, religious beliefs, physical disability, mental disability, marital status, family status, source of income, sexual orientation, gender, gender identity, and gender expression.
+The Alberta Human Rights Act protects tenants from discrimination and ensures they have an equal opportunity to find a place to live.
+Landlords cannot discriminate against tenants on the basis of protected grounds.
+This includes age, race, colour, ancestry, place of origin, religious beliefs, physical disability, mental disability, marital status, family status, source of income, sexual orientation, gender, gender identity, and gender expression.

 Do you think that you have been discriminated against while renting?
 Would you like to learn more about filing a human rights complaint?
 CPLEA has a series of resources that discuss how the Alberta Human Rights Act helps protect renters from discrimination.
 For more information, visit: Your rights when renting: Human rights in Alberta.